Four species of Entamoeba are morphologically indistinguishable, but molecular techniques show that they are different species:

 Nondysenteric amebiasis may be misdiagnosed as irritable bowel syndrome, regional enteritis, or diverticulitis.
 A right-sided colonic mass may also be mistaken for cancer, tuberculosis, actinomycosis, or lymphoma.

 Amebic dysentery may be confused with shigellosis, salmonellosis, schistosomiasis, or ulcerative colitis.
 In amebic dysentery, stools are usually less frequent and less watery than those in bacillary dysentery.
 They characteristically contain tenacious mucus and flecks of blood.
-Unlike stools in shigellosis, salmonellosis, and ulcerative colitis, amebic stools do not contain large numbers of WBCs because trophozoites lyse them.
+Unlike stools in shigellosis, salmonellosis, and ulcerative colitis, amebic stools do not contain large numbers of white blood cells because trophozoites lyse them.

 Hepatic amebiasis and amebic abscess must be differentiated from other hepatic infections and tumors.

 Diagnosis of amebiasis is supported by finding amebic trophozoites, cysts, or both in stool or tissues; however, pathogenic E. histolytica are morphologically indistinguishable from nonpathogenic E. dispar, as well as E. moshkovskii and E. bangladeshi, which are of uncertain pathogenicity.
 Immunoassays that detect E. histolytica antigens in stool are sensitive and specific and are done to confirm the diagnosis.
-Specific DNA detection assays for E. histolytica are available at diagnostic reference laboratories and have very high sensitivity and specificity.
+Specific DNA detection assays for E. histolytica using polymerase chain reaction are available at diagnostic reference laboratories and have very high sensitivity and specificity.

 Serologic tests are positive in